Latipay/latipay.github.io/src/v2/merchant-hosted-online.md

 ---
 [Download PDF](/pdf/merchant-hosted-online.pdf)

 Powerful and robust online payment solutions, which work on a range of platforms which include website, billing software and Applications.
-Latipay provides partnership merchants with the interface for developing custom built payment solution.
+Latipay provides partnership merchants with the interface for developing custom built payment solution for your own sub-merchant.

 ## How it works?